fun-cqrs/fun-cqrs/migration-v1.0.0.md

 backend.aggregateRef[Foo].forId(id)
 ```

 In order to correctly resolve the types the call to `aggregateRef` requires an implicit `Types[Foo]`.
 This is automatically provided if `Foo`'s companion object implements `Types` (as recommended).
 How this is achieve is out of scope for this migration guide.
-Just keep in mind that you get it for 'free' if you follow this recommendatoin.
+Just keep in mind that you get it for 'free' if you follow this recommendation.

-If for some reason you really can't or don't want your companion object to implement `Types`, then you need to bring it into the implicit scope yourself or pass it explicit when calling `aggregateRef`.
+If for some reason you really can't or don't want your companion object to implement `Types`, then you need to bring it into the implicit scope yourself or pass it explicitly when calling `aggregateRef`.

 # Migrating to 1.0.0-M2